Radiokot/aoc-2025/README.md

 with the max digit from what's left to the right.
 If only had I realized that the testing is pointless, and you just need to pick the max one too, the second part would have been easier for me.

-I spent 1.5 hours implementing a recursive bruteforce for the second part and then hopelessly trying to make it run on the big input lines.
+I spent 1.5 hours implementing a recursive brute-force for the second part and then hopelessly trying to make it run on the big input lines.
 I thought it needed a dynamic programming solution, but since I don't understand it, I gave up and went to Reddit for a hint.